-Raleigh is home to an art gallery, and two museums which are completely free.
-The North Carolina Museum of Art (NCMA) has both a permanent collection building, and an east building with visiting art collections.
+Raleigh is home to a world-class art gallery and two museums which are completely free to visit.
+The North Carolina Museum of Art (NCMA) has both a permanent collection building and an east building with visiting art collections.
 The East building does charge a nominal entrance fee.

 The art museum hosts events, and programs for all ages and learning styles.
 In addition, the 164-acre Museum Park is home to more than a dozen monumental sculptural works of art.

 The tree in the picture above isn’t a “real” tree – it’s a sculpture of a tree, made from stainless steel.
 (Because what’s one more tree, huh?)
 Take a look at a slide-show of all the sculptures.
 This art park is another opportunity to walk in a natural environment, right in the middle of a city.